Miscellaneous

 1939-1945

-Axis Powers (Germany and its allies) against the Allied Powers (Britain and its allies); Axis Powers were defeated.
-Famous Battle : Battle of EI Alamein (1942) - The Allies victory during the World War II and retreat of General Rommel's forces.
+Axis Powers (Germany and its allies) against the Allied Powers (Britain and its allies); the Axis Powers were defeated.
+Famous Battle: Battle of El Alamein (1942) - The Allies' victory during World War II and the retreat of General Rommel's forces.

 More Related Articles